halonsecurity/hsl-examples/antispam/spamassassin/README.md

 - port `number` - TCP port.
 The default is 783.
 - user `string` - Username of the user for which the scan is being performed.
+- sender `string` - Prepends a "Return-Path" header to the mail file with the provided envelope sender.
 - size_limit `number` - Size limit in bytes.
 The default is 512 000.
 - timeout `number` - Timeout in seconds.
 The default is 30 seconds.